Foxinatel/COMS20012-Notes/csb.typ

 - Resolvers that leak queries
 - Servers that leak queries

+#colbreak()

-== Attacks on DNS:
+== Attacks on DNS

 === DNS Cache Poisoning:
-- Attackers can poison DNS caches by impersonating DNS nameservers
+Attackers can poison DNS caches by impersonating DNS nameservers
-  + Making a request to a DNS resolver
++ Attacker makes a request to a DNS resolver
-  + and then forging the reply when the DNS resolver queries a nameserver.
++ The attacker forges the reply when the DNS resolver queries a nameserver
-  + The response is then saved in the DNS resolver caches
++ The response is saved in the DNS resolver caches
 + When a query is made by a user they are directed to a malicious website instead

 === DNS Amplification Attack:
 + Attacker spoofs a victim's IP address